Physical Attributes of the Blood Root Plant

 Uses of the Blood Root

 Today it has a variety of uses.
-It has been approved by the FDA that its ingredients be used in toothpaste, since it can aid in bacteria and plaque build up.
-Dentist use it to remove plaque buildup.
+It has been approved by the FDA that its ingredients be used in toothpaste since it can aid in bacteria and plaque buildup.
+Dentists use it to remove plaque buildup.
 Doctors use it to treat bronchitis, treat asthma, and whooping cough.

-The Blood Root plant is also used in dye making.
-It is used to create the color orange, red and pink.
+The Blood Root plant is also used in dye-making.
+It is used to create the colors orange, red and pink.
 Many artists use the red elements of the dye in their paints.